LignumResearch/stylewood-model-usage/README.md

 __[step 2.]
 Config__:

 1. Edit [train.py](./train.py) with the path of the unzipped file from step 1.
-Line 37
+Change **Line 37
 2. Edit [train.py](./train.py) lines 40-43 with the number of GPUS that will be used for training.
 By default, 4 GPUS will be used.

 __[step 3.]
 Training__:

 1. Run [train.py](./train.py) as '''python train.py'''.

+* **Bear in mind that StyleGAN is extremely computational expensive.
 * Visualization of training progress can be done by TensorBoard.
 * Within the results folder, a new directory will be created with training information.
 * Training is expected to last days (maybe weeks) depending on computational power.